GRESB/api-docs/source/includes/_assets.md

 # Asset Data

-Asset data can be posted via the `asset_level_data` endpoint.
+Asset data can be posted via the `assets` endpoint.
 The data consists of building characteristics and annual data.
 Building characteristics are constant over time, whereas annual data changes annually.
 Some data is only valid for the most current of the two reporting years, other data is valid for